discos/doc/user/srt/source/Frontend.rst

 Specific notes for the L/P receiver
 ===================================

-The L/P receiver is actually seen by Nuraghe as a group of three different receivers, each having its own setup code:
+The L/P receiver is actually seen by DISCOS as a group of three different receivers, each having its own setup code:

   	* **PPP** 	for the usage of the P band only